AguaClara/UASB/UASBdesignmanual.md

 ## Reactor Tank

-Initial design of the UASB models the 1 L/s plant closely, and thus assumed the use of a 3" diameter PVC pipe for the base of the tank, as the design required a bend in the pipe for the plate settlers.
+Initial design of the UASB models the 1 L/s plant closely, and thus assumed the use of a 3' diameter PVC pipe for the base of the tank, as the design required a bend in the pipe for the plate settlers.
 Since the UASB system requires no bends and is completely vertical, it was proposed to use a prefabricated plastic tank instead.

-The advantages of the prefabricated tank include:
+The advantages of the prefabricated tank are:
 * Lower overall costs
-* Easier fabrication of bottom and top of tank (tank is already sealed)
+* Easier fabrication of bottom and top of tank (since the tank is already sealed)
-* Higher structural stability (particularly at bottom of tank)
+* Higher structural stability, particularly at bottom of tank
 * Possible prefabrication of inlet and outlet system

 The disadvantages include:
-* Tanks are harder to source outside of the US and might require shipping in
+* Tanks are harder to source outside of the US and might require shipping in.
+However, we found manufacturers in Honduras so this should not be a huge concern.
-* Since tanks are prefabricated, it becomes challenging to fabricate pieces inside the tank (which are more easily accessible in a PVC pipe)
+* Since tanks are prefabricated with lids, it becomes challenging to attach pieces inside the tank.
+While using a PVC pipe would provide better access to the interior of the tank, our goal is to avoid any modifications within the reactor altogether.
-* Most prefab tanks are made of High Density Polyethylene (HDPE) rather than PVC.
+* Most prefabricated tanks are made of High Density Polyethylene (HDPE) rather than PVC.
 Will require additional costs for welding rod and other materials.

-The other design parameters are listed in the table below:
+*Table 1: Basic Reactor Design Parameters*
 | Parameter | Value | Constraint                                                                            |
 | --------- | ----- | ------------------------------------------------------------------------------------- |
 | Height    | ~7ft  | Max height to still fit within lab space.
 Could change based on fabrication location |
 | Diameter  | 3ft   | No constraint.
 Chosen based on 1 L/s design   |

-Precursory searches across Honduran suppliers found tanks of similar dimensions in HDPE, easing that concern.
-Given that, it was decided to move forward purchasing a HDPE tank and using that for the initial design.
-After local testing, the team will reevaluate the design based on materials available in Honduras and make any necessary changes.
+A preliminary search among Honduran suppliers found tanks of similar dimensions made of HDPE.
+The team thus decided to move forward with purchasing an HDPE tank for initial design testing.
+After local testing, the design can be modified if needed to accommodate materials found in Honduras.

 The current plan is to purchase an HDPE tank similar to [this](https://www.plastic-mart.com/product/17049/300-gallon-plastic-tank-rotoplas-590314-590315) for fabrication of the first reactor.
-After determining the location this system will be fabricated in, a final decision will be made on the dimensions of the tank and the tank will be purchased in preparation for fabrication in Fall 2018.
+A final decision regarding the tank model to be used will be made in Fall 2018 after reviewing the constraints of the location we build in.

 ### Size and Dimensions